akshayjshah/blog/posts/recipes/sourdough-starter.md

   leaving the water in an open container at room temperature for a few hours.
   San Francisco tap water is chloraminated, which is easiest to (mostly) remove by running it through a Brita pitcher.
 - King Arthur Flour sells fresh, wet starter online.
-I haven’t tried it---if it works, it’d cut a lot of the guesswork out of this process.
+I haven’t tried it --- if it works, it’d cut a lot of the guesswork out of this process.
 Some bakeries (including The Mill in SF) will also sell or give away their starter.